Speaking a new language does take some courage, especially when you’re around native speakers.

 Watch German movies and TV shows, read magazines and newspapers, listen to the radio and even eavesdrop on the street.
 Your brain needs to become accustomed to the speed and rhythm of a different language—this doesn’t happen by memorizing nouns or verb conjugations.
 It happens in the real world, in everyday life, meeting and speaking and listening to the language in it’s natural state.
 The more common the media, the better.

 In Germany, all English-language shows are dubbed into German.
 For some German learners, this can be a big headache, while in fact German people don’t even notice that shows are dubbed.
 Sometimes they don’t even know if what they’re watching was produced in English or in German!
 They’ve grown up with it their whole lives and it comes naturally.
-After just a few episodes of your favourite show, you won’t even realize it’s dubbed; just like a true German speaker!
+After just a few episodes of your favorite show, you won’t even realize it’s dubbed; just like a true German speaker!

 4. Build It Up—Slowly!